 WHAT WE DO

-Certain viruses, like HIV, use a mechanism called programmed -1 ribosomal frameshifting to control gene expression (which genes are expressed and when).
+Certain viruses, like HIV, use a mechanism called programmed -1 ribosomal frameshifting to control gene expression (changing which genes are expressed and when).
 Viruses need a specific ratio of structural to non-structural proteins to form a mature viral particle that can go on to infect another cell.
 The Found in Translation stream studies different viruses predicted to use this mechanism.
 Our goal is to confirm whether the viral sequences promote frameshifting and whether we can mutate the sequences to eliminate frameshifting.

 WHY IT MATTERS